Tottenham suffer huge COVID-19 outbreak among players, staff

 [ MORE: How to watch Premier League in USA ]

+Spurs have confirmed that their UEFA Conference League clash against Rennes will not be played as planned on Thursday, as the north London club shut down their first team training area at their training center.

-Speaking ahead of their UEFA Europa Conference League clash against Rennes on Thursday, Spurs head coach Antonio Conte confirmed that eight first team players and five staff members have tested positive for COVID-19.
+Speaking ahead of the now postponed clash against Rennes, Spurs head coach Antonio Conte confirmed that eight first team players and five staff members have tested positive for COVID-19.

 The current self-isolation period for anyone testing positive for COVID-19 in the UK is 10 days.